Megapreneur/Megapreneur/README.md

 - 👋 Hi, I’m Ademola Megbabi

-- 👀 I’m interested in Java, Javascript and Solidity
+- 👀 I’m interested in Java, Python, Typescript, Javascript and Solidity

 - 📫 How to reach me: ademolamegbabi@gmail.com